Untitled

 Itinerari nel Rojale

-The sculptor observes, listens, and draws inspiration from the signs that time has impressed upon the stone.The freedom of expression is sometimes conditioned by what nature has already spoken.
-This is the challenge that the sculptor takes on when working on a "trovante," in this case, a block of Piasentina stone.
-Bruno Gabrieli sought a way to unite his voice with that of nature, telling the story of both.
+Freedom of expression is sometimes shaped by what nature has already spoken.
+This is the challenge embraced by the sculptor when working on a boulder — in this case, a block of Piasentina stone.
+Bruno Gabrieli sought a path to unite his own voice with that of the stone, telling the story of both.

-The sculptor pays homage to the mountain, the mother of life, and to humanity's most significant cultural achievement, writing.
-Among the hieroglyphs, reminiscent of alpine stars and mountain flowers (nature and culture perfectly united), a specialist might recognize the hidden symbol of the Walser and the representation of the sculptor at work.
-That sculpting is akin to writing, inscribing a trace in the thickness of time, is also recalled by a rolled parchment, ready to be unfolded and filled with the pen of the "scriltore."
+The sculptor pays homage to the mountain, mother of life, and to humanity’s greatest cultural achievement: writing.
+Among the hieroglyph-like signs — reminiscent of alpine edelweiss flowers (nature and culture perfectly reunited) — a specialist may recognise the concealed symbol of the Walser people and the representation of the sculptor at work.

 Cristina Noacco